June 29, 2023

-October is budget planning month!
-I think we can all agree that we went into the year with the intention of following our plans as they were laid out.
-However, even the best-laid plans need to be tossed aside to accommodate the unexpected.
-External factors continued to influence how and where financial institutions’ budgets were allocated.
-Many of our clients continued to push outside of the box and took off with digital marketing, whereas others wanted to maintain building relationships with their communities as everyone tried to work around the “new normal.”
+We all know that even the best-laid plans need to be tossed aside to accommodate the unexpected.
+External factors continue to influence how and where financial institutions’ budgets were allocated.
+Many of our clients continued to push outside of the box and took off with digital marketing, whereas others wanted to maintain building relationships with their communities.

-With the end of the year fast approaching, it is essential to be thinking and planning for the upcoming year.
-We’ve recommended this before, but you should think about writing that plan in pencil.
+We’ve recommended this before, but you should think about writing your strategic plan in pencil.
 Why?
 If the last few years have shown us anything, it’s that we need to be on our toes and ready to change directions at a moment's notice.
-The pandemic continues to play a major role and you may still need to take on new challenges.
+Although the pandemic has passed, new external factors like interest rate hikes and the threat of a recession have wreaked havoc on everyone.

-Don’t look at your budget as a list of expenses, but rather a forward-looking strategy.
+Don’t look at your budget as a list of expenses, but rather as a forward-looking strategy.
 This can only successfully happen if you work with your internal stakeholders now to really understand what they are trying to achieve and determine how marketing can support those efforts in a way that meets overall business objectives.
 This doesn’t mean that you should plan an SEM campaign for every department, but you should ensure they have the materials on hand (or better yet on your website) to help streamline their communications with the community.
-We know it can be overwhelming to try to plan ahead for the future, but that's why you should put the pen down and leave plenty of room in your budget to pivot.
+We know it can be overwhelming to try to plan for the future, but that's why you should put the pen down and leave plenty of room in your budget to pivot.

 Need some tips for your upcoming budgeting strategy?
 We are here to help: